ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6/guide.en-asia.md

 If the IPv6 address has not been configured, the best approach is to create a separate configuration file to set up the IPv6 address in the `/etc/netplan/` directory.
 This way, you can easily revert the changes in case of an error.

-Additionally, we recommend you to adjust the permissions for the newly created file.
+In addition, we recommend that you adjust the permissions for the newly created file.
 For more information about file permissions, consult the [official documentation of ubuntu](https://help.ubuntu.com/community/FilePermissions){.external}.

 In our example, our file is named `51-cloud-init-ipv6.yaml`: